RossAscends/STMP/README.md

 ### Host Controls

-The host will see controls at the top of the screen for changing the AI character and clearing the user chat.
+The host will see controls at the top of the screen for:

+- changing the AI character
+- manually triggering an AI response without user Input
+- clearing either chat windows

 ### Changing usernames